link1905/Unity-SummerRest/README.md

 Then, create the respective auth container in the plugin window.
 Select the class you have just created as the appender and input the received token
 ![](Screenshots/2_auth_4_auth_container.png)

-In any Endpoint, refer to this container if you're about to authenticate requests arisen from it
+In any Endpoint, refer to this container if you're about to authenticate the requests arisen from it
 ![](Screenshots/2_auth_5_auth_request.png)